kaspernj/spring-commands-rails_server/README.md

-# spring-commands-server
+# spring-commands-rails_server

-Description goes here.
+The Rails server command for Spring

-## Contributing to spring-commands-server
+## Contributing to spring-commands-rails_server

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet.
 * Check out the issue tracker to make sure someone already hasn't requested it and/or contributed it.